voberle/adventofcode/2020/day21/README.md

 I did most of the work in part 1, so part 2 was easy.

 My implementation does clone lots of strings, but input is small so no big deal (runs in 2 ms).

+## Update

+Inspired by a Reddit solution, I replaced most string copying by passing around &str instead.
+It works with a few lifetime annotations.
+I also had to remove the use of regex for the parsing, as that was causing trouble with the lifetimes.